The Bookshop (film): Plot

-Local fisherman Mr Raven sends along a boy scout troop to help install bookshelves.
+Local fisherman Mr Raven sends along a Sea Scout troop to help install bookshelves.
 He suggests to Florence that, if the business does well enough for her to need help, she should consider employing Christine, the young daughter of a neighbour.
 Christine proves very effective, even though she says she does not much like reading.

 Florence's best customer is the wealthy bookish recluse Edmund Brundish, who begins to have feelings for Florence as she introduces him to new authors, including Ray Bradbury.
 Learning of the threats to Florence's business, he emerges from his seclusion, visits Mrs Gamart, and adamantly tells her to desist.
 The effort involved in doing so is too much for him, and he collapses and dies.

 Mrs Gamart's nephew, a member of Parliament, sponsors a bill that empowers local councils to buy any historic building that has been left unused for five years.
 The bill is passed, the Old House is compulsorily purchased, and Florence is evicted without compensation.
 Defeated, she departs from the town by ferry, and is waved off from the quayside by Christine.
 As the boat draws away, she realises that Christine has set the Old House alight with a paraffin heater.

 The scene switches to the present day and it becomes clear that the voice-over narrator is the adult Christine, who now runs her own bookshop.

 Release

-La librería, the Spanish version of The Bookshop, premiered at the inauguration gala of the 2017 edition of SEMINCI, Valladolid, with excellent reviews.
+The Bookshop premiered at the inauguration gala of the 2017 edition of SEMINCI, Valladolid, with excellent reviews.
 The Spanish release took place on 10 November, with unanimous positive reviews and grossed close to US$3.5 million during its run of more than fifteen weeks in Spanish theatres.

 On 18 December 2017 Variety announced a Berlinale Special Gala with The Bookshop in February 2018, during the 68th Berlin International Film Festival.